Special offer

 Best practices and things to avoid

-• Assign specific tasks that are meaningful
+• Assign tasks that are relevant to the intern’s career goals

 • Set objectives that help interns learn essential skills and techniques that can lead them to successful careers